-A project status report includes all the business-critical efforts, progress, and risk associated with a single project.
-A snapshot of where things are at.
+A project status report includes the business-critical efforts, progress, and risks associated with a project.
+It’s a point in time snapshot of where your project is at.

-- Streamline communication efforts across the organization and stakeholders
+- Streamline communication efforts across an organization and its various stakeholder groups

-- Ensure stakeholders have all necessary information for decision-making
+- Ensure key stakeholders have necessary information for decision making

 - Amplify key messages and goals around the project